Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Background and Related Work

-Unlike traditional topic modeling methods that estimate distributions or cluster documents, LLM-based approaches generate probable topics directly based on their training data, the input corpus, and the given prompt.
-There are two main strategies for processing documents: individually, where the LLM identifies topics within a single document, or in batches, where it determines topics across a subset of the corpus.
-The batched approach is more efficient, as it processes the prompt once per batch instead of separately for each document.
-It is recommended to use batch sizes of up to 20 documents.
-LLM-based topic modeling relies on two types of prompts: the system prompt and the user prompt.
-The system prompt sets up the task, helping the model interpret human instructions and structure its output.
-The user prompt provides the actual documents for topic extraction.
-Since LLMs may generate numerous similar topics with slight variations in naming, a merging stage can be applied after the initial topic extraction.
-One common technique for this is prompt-based matching, where the LLM is prompted to consolidate similar topics~\cite{mu2024large}.
-It is particularly effective for short-text datasets and generally aligns with human evaluations.
-However, it may unintentionally alter granularity or merge unrelated topics due to the lack of document context~\cite{wang2023prompting}.
+Unlike traditional topic modeling methods that estimate distributions or cluster documents, recent work increasingly adopts LLM-based approaches that generate topics directly.
+These approaches leverage the model’s training data, the input corpus, and a given prompt.
+Documents can be processed individually or in batches, with batching being more efficient as the prompt is only executed once per batch.
+LLM-based topic modeling typically relies on a system prompt defining the task and output format, and an user prompt providing the documents.
+Since LLMs may produce semantically similar topics with different names, a merging step is often applied via prompt-based matching to consolidate related topics~\cite{mu2024large}.
+While effective for short-text datasets and often aligned with human evaluations, the prompt-based topic merging step may merge unrelated topics or alter granularity due to limited~context~\cite{wang2023prompting}.